Own-Data-Privateer/hoardy-adb/README.md

 A handy Swiss-army-knife-like utility for manipulating Android Backup files (`*.ab`, `*.adb`) produced by `adb backup`, `bmgr`, and similar tools.

+Android Backup files consist of a metadata header followed by a PAX-formatted TAR files optionally compressed with zlib (the only compressing Android Backup file format supports) optionally encrypted with AES-256 (the only encryption Android Backup file format supports).

+Below, all input decryption options apply to all subcommands taking Android Backup files as input(s) and all output encryption options apply to all subcommands producing Android Backup files as output(s).

 - options:
   - `--version`
   : show program's version number and exit